Suri312006/undergradthesis/4-secctx.typ

 parse security context objects.
 Implicitly, the kernel uses this map for lookup while the user interacts with this map to indicate the insertion, removal, or modification of a capability.

+//TODO: talk about the map in memory, and about how its flat, might be worth discussing in the context
+// of not storing virtual address pointers.

 === Masks
 Masks act as a restraint on the permissions this context can provide for some targeted object.